okfde/bundesrat-scraper/README.md

   jupyter notebook bundesrat-scraper/$STATE/scraper.ipynb
 ```

 , and start the code.
-If the bundesrat `session.json` was extended, the Scraper will look for the Abstimmungsverhalten of the new sessions
+If the bundesrat `session.json` was extended, the Scraper will look for the Abstimmungsverhalten of the new sessions.

 ## Environment

 ### Files

 - Each state has its own Scraper in the according folder in form of a Jupyter file.
 The Jupyter file is a wrapper around the actual `scraper_$STATE.py` file.
 This file extends the `PDFTextExtractor.py` file, which is the code base for the Scrapers.
-- The `Glossary.md` file explains the used terminology used in the code and comments
+- The `Glossary.md` file explains the used terminology used in the code and comments.
 - The `MainBoilerPlate.py` contains the code base for collecting the links to the documents of the states.
 - The `helper.py` file includes some common methods and adaptations of the `pdfcutter` library.
-- The `selectionVisualizer.py` File contains a method for doing graphical debugging of the `pdfcutter` without the need of using Jupyter, but your browser of choice (e.g. Firefox).
-See Tips section for more information on that
+- The `selectionVisualizer.py` file contains a method for doing graphical debugging of the `pdfcutter` without the need of using Jupyter, but your browser of choice (e.g. Firefox).
+See Tips section for more information on that.
 - If you want to know more about the files, look into the comments inside the according file.

 ### Scraping